Apocryphon

 blankety-bank.com account=135798642 PIN=7198

-That file is an apocryphon, composed of the short Apocryphon script code, followed in the same file by the encrypted data encoded as base-64 text.
+The solution is an apocryphon, composed of the short Apocryphon script code, followed in the same file by the encrypted data encoded as base-64 text.

-The security caveat is that a script has no control over the memory it uses to hold a passphrase, and no reliable way to zero that memory when it terminates.
+A security caveat is that a script has no control over the memory it uses to hold a passphrase, and no reliable way to zero that memory when it terminates.
 The latter limitation means that a passphrase may remain in RAM for an indefinite time after the program has been run, which means it is more exposed to certain kinds of attack.
 In normal circumstances, this probably isn't a concern, and that memory will be cleared by Linux before it is reallocated to another process.

 Notes

-Memory security relies on locking memory to prevent it being swapped (but be aware that hibernation will override that) and clearing memory of sensitive data when finished.
-Neither of these is possible for a bash program.
-Also, Apocryphon uses Openssl, and I have not investigated how that program handles passwords in memory, so I don't know how much value there would be in "hardening" the script that calls it, were that possible.
-Nevertheless, out of curiosity, I did some experiments with altered versions of the code, looking for instances of the passphrase in the process's heap and stack at program exit.
-I found, for example, that storing a long passphrase only in variables declared 'local' in bash was (note multiple qualifications here) partially effective in allowing it to be overwritten in the virtual memory pages of the main process (not subshells).
+Merely out of curiosity, I did some experiments with altered versions of the code, looking for instances of the passphrase in the process's heap and stack at program exit.
+I found, for example, that storing a long passphrase only in variables declared 'local' in bash was (note multiple qualifications) partially effective in allowing it to be overwritten in the virtual memory pages of the main process (not subshells).
 If you have a simple script then you can probably reduce the likelihood of sensitive data remaining in memory by the way you write it, but that will never be something you can have confidence in.
-I left the Apocryphon code unaltered.

 The popular password manager "pass" (another bash script) delegates handling of its passphrase to GnuPG Agent, which can lock its memory.
 GPG also uses AES key wrap to make exfiltration of the passphrase from memory more difficult – but not impossible: see Kudelski Security's GPG Memory Forensics.
 The GPG documentation warns against hibernation.